cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.2.2v1
 An SPF policy(s) that designates only these addresses as approved senders SHALL be published.
-- _Rationale:_ It is trivial for an adversary to modify the `FROM` field of an email such that it appears to be a legitimate email sent by your agency, facilitating phishing attacks.
-SPF mitigates this by providing a mechanism for email recipients to detect emails spoofed in this way.
-SPF is required for federal, executive branch, departments and agencies by BOD 18-01.
+- _Rationale:_ An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by an agency, facilitating phishing attacks.
+Publishing an SPF policy for each agency domain mitigates forged `FROM` fields by providing a means for recipients to detect emails spoofed in this way.
+SPF is required for federal, executive branch, departments and agencies by Binding Operational Directive 18-01, “Enhance Email and Web Security”.
 - _Last modified:_ June 2023

 ### Resources